People Experiencing Homelessness: FAQs

 - Care or Food packages- A ziplock baggie with food items you can hand out: pre-wrapped energy/protein bars, cookies, muffins, cheese crackers, water bottle or juice box, and other portable snacks.
 You could also include other items that are always needed: a new pair of clean dry socks is a treasure to people living on the street.
 Other things that could be included are band aids, toothpaste, lip balm, comb, washcloth, wet wipes, tissues, and small, hotel-sized soaps and shampoo.
 Feminine hygiene items are especially appreciated by women.
 One thing to keep in mind: many people who have struggled with chronic homelessness have poor dental health and hard food items cannot be eaten easily.

 - Other important needs you can help with - Bus passes are very helpful, and can be purchased at the Whatcom Transportation Authority office.
 Shower coupons can be purchased at the downtown YMCA.
 Five dollar gift cards to local fast food restaurants.
-And consider saving your free coffee cards and giving them to the homeless.
+And consider saving your free coffee cards and giving them to someone in need.

 - Resource Guide – Click on this link to find a listing of resources in Whatcom County.
 This resource lists the names and contact information of Whatcom organizations and agencies that provide help for the vulnerable and homeless in our area.

-If you are speaking with someone experiencing homelessness, ask them if they ever served in the military.
-Often Veterans who are homeless are entitled to medical and disability benefits they may not know about.
-They may be unaware of this.
+Veterans who are homeless are entitled to medical and disability benefits they may not know about.
 Asking specifically if they have ever served in the military is the preferred way to find out if someone is a Veteran.

 The County Veterans Program phone number is 360-778-6050.